View XML QR Code

 Corporate Names

-• United States-Army-Dept. of Dakota
+• United States.
+Army.
+Department of Dakota

-• United States-Army-District of Montana
+• United States.
+Army.
+District of Montana

-• United States-Army-Infantry Regiment, 18th
+• United States.
+Army.
+Infantry Regiment, 18th

 Geographical Names